CH22B093/Task/README.md

 2. Run the script: `python main.py`

 ## Functions
-* **`get_option_chain_data(instrument, expiry_date)`:**  Retrieves option chain data for a given instrument using yfinance.
+* **`get_option_chain_data(instrument, expiry_date)`:**
+    Retrieves option chain data for a given instrument and expiry date.
-  Returns the highest bid price for put options (PE) and the highest ask price for call options (CE) for each strike price.

     Args:
-    instrument (str): Name of the instrument (e.g., 'NIFTY' or 'BANKNIFTY'). expiry_date (str): Expiry date in 'YYYY-MM-DD' format.
+        instrument_name: Name of the instrument (e.g., NIFTY or BANKNIFTY).
+        expiry_date: The expiration date of the options, in YYYY-MM-DD format.
+        side: Type of option to retrieve.
+Use "PE" for Put and "CE" for Call.

     Returns:
-    pd.DataFrame: Option chain data with columns:
-      - strike: Strike price
-      - expiryDate: Expiry date
-      - side: Option type ('call' or 'put')
-      - bid/ask: Highest bid price for PE or highest ask price for CE
+        A Pandas DataFrame containing the option chain data.

 * **`calculate_margin_and_premium(option_data)`:** Calculates margin requirement and premium earned for a given option chain DataFrame.

   Args: